BenoitHeintzCSU/lpro_ait_tp1_team4/docs/procedures/test assembly compass.md

 3. result

 ## 1) Hardware
-- assembly motor
+- assembly compass
-- arduino IDE with the library (check in //////////)
+- arduino IDE

 ## 2) Process
 - Connect arduino to the laptop
 - Open the linked test software (../sources/hmc5883L/hmc5883L.ino)
 - In tool select the Arduino UNO card and the right COM port
 - Download this software in the Arduino
+-

 ## 3) Result